theaquamarine/windows-powershell-docs/docset/windows/dfsr/set-dfsrmembership.md

 On high-bandwidth, low-latency networks like LANs and high-speed WANs, this typically results in faster replication, at the cost of higher bandwidth saturation.
 You can use the **Set-DfsrConnection** cmdlet to disable or enable RDC.

-Windows Server® 2012 and previous versions of the Windows operating system do not support the file size setting.
+Windows Server??
+2012 and previous versions of the Windows operating system do not support the file size setting.
 Previous versions of the Windows operating system that support DFS Replication use a hard-coded 256 KB minimum staging size.

 The acceptable values for this parameter are: